labrador-kennel/http-cors/docs/how-tos/implement-own-configurationloader.md

 #### 4. Handle no Configuration for Request

 If you've added logic to have many types of Configurations it is likely you may encounter a Request that does not match that logic and you cannot reliably determine a Configuration for.
-Based on your application's needs you will need to determine how to handle this scenario to fix the Null Pointer Error that can occur in code from step 3.
+Based on your application's needs you will have to determine how to handle this scenario to fix the Null Pointer Error that can occur in code from step 3.

 ##### Option 1: Return a default Configuration instance